On Generalizations of the Nonwindowed Scattering Transform: Introduction

 Additionally, the windowed scattering transform is the set of functions

 This operator is similar to a convolution neural network because along each path (analogous to each layer of a convolutional neural network) a convolution, a nonlinearity is applied, and feature aggregation occurs via the low pass filter.
-The scattering norm for any set of paths $\Omega$ as
+The scattering norm for any set of paths $\Omega$ is

 Under very stringent conditions on the mother wavelet, the author of \cite{mallat2012group} was able to prove an isometry property for the windowed scattering transform.
 However, the problem with the admissibility condition in \cite{mallat2012group} is that there are very few classes of wavelets that are admissible.
-The author of \cite{mallat2012group} mentions an analytic cubic spline Battle-Lemari{\'e} wavelet is admissible in one dimension, but provides no examples admissible classes of wavelets with $n > 1$.
-To our knowledge, there are no examples in the literature of wavelets that satisfy the admissibility condition when $n > 1$.
+The author of \cite{mallat2012group} mentions an analytic cubic spline Battle-Lemari{\'e} wavelet is admissible in one dimension, but provides no other examples.
+On a related note, \cite{waldspurger2017exponential} has shown that scattering coefficients have exponential decay for $n = 1$ under relatively mild assumptions, but her proof only applies for $n = 1$, which makes the admissibility condition still necessary for $n \geq 2$.
+Additionally, to our knowledge, there are no examples in the literature of wavelets that satisfy the admissibility condition when $n > 1$.

 The windowed scattering transform has three important properties that are helpful for certain machine learning tasks.
 The first two are the following: \begin{enumerate} \item The windowed scattering transform is a well-defined mapping on $\Lb^2(\mathbb{R}^n)$ and nonexpansive.
 In particular, for all $f, h \in \mathbf{L}^2(\mathbb{R}^n)$,